open-telemetry/opentelemetry-collector-contrib/receiver/wavefrontreceiver/README.md

 ```<metricName> <metricValue> [<timestamp>] source=<source> [pointTags]```

-> IMPORTANT: The `wavefront` receiver is based on Carbon and binds to the
+> :information_source: The `wavefront` receiver is based on Carbon and binds to the
 same port by default.
 This means the `carbon` and `wavefront` receivers
 cannot both be enabled with their respective default configurations.
 To
 support running both receivers in parallel, change the `endpoint` port on one